Remembering James Reeb

 Kosovo, 1999

 A few days after I arrived for a week in Prishtina, the UN plane I had taken from Rome, and would be taking again for the return flight - the only plane shuttling aid workers in and out of postwar Kosovo at the time - crashed into a mountain on descent and killed everyone aboard.
-I went to the memorial which was almost my own.
+I went to the memorial that was almost my own.

 Memorial service, Pristina, Kosovo, 1999